Yuvrajraja/AIML_project/README.md

 # instructions to run the program
 1->Clone the Repository:

    1.1->Open VS Code and open a new terminal .
         Run the following command to clone the repository:

         bash

         git clone <repository_url>

     1.2->Download the Notebook:

          After cloning, navigate to the project folder in VS Code where the 2.ipynb file is located.

  2->Open the Notebook:

     In VS Code, locate 2.ipynb in the file explorer and open it in the editor.

     2.1->Install Required Libraries:

         The following command will install all necessary libraries for the program.

         bash code

          pip install -r requirements.txt

-Run All Cells:
+3->Run All Cells:

 In the notebook, go to the top menu and select Run > Run All Cells to execute the code sequentially.